Order Block in Trend Following with ICT – Entry Using OB and FVG

 #3 Confirmation for Trade Entry

-By Trading with Order Block in Trend Following with ICT, there are two main confirmations depending on the timing and entry zone:
+In this structure, for Trading with Order Block in Trend Following with ICT combined with confirmation candlestick signals, there are two main confirmations which differ depending on timing and entry zone in the trend.

 Entry after reaction to FVG